henriette-einstein/asksherlock/content/src/case/veil/en/content.md

 ---
-Title: The Adventure of the Vailed Lodger
+title: The Adventure of the Vailed Lodger
-Shortcut: VEIL
-Collection: CASE
+shortcut: veil
+collection: case
-Author: Arthur Conan Doyle
+author: Arthur Conan Doyle
-Published: 1927
+published: 1927
+language: en
+url: /src/case/veil/en/content
 ---
 # The Adventure of the Veiled Lodger